ahmetaa/zemberek-nlp/morphology/README.md

  a single instance should be used throughout the life of an application.

   You can add your own dictionaries or remove existing items during creation of the TurkishMorphology class.
-For example, you have a dictionary file *my-dictionary.txt* in this form:
+For example, you have a dictionary file *my-dictionary.txt* in this form (albeit terrible words):

     show
     relaks [P:Adj]